llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 storage `IALS` and offset 0.

 `IALS` is `bitsizeof(T')` bits and conceptually holds a reference to the storage that `L` denotes.
-If `DIOpDeref` is applied to the resulting `L':T'` then it will result in `L:T`.
-If any other operation is applied then the expression is not well-formed.
+If `DIOpDeref` is applied to the resulting `L':T'`, then it will result in `L:T`.
+If any other operation is applied, then the expression is not well-formed.

 _[Note: `DIOpAddrOf` can be used for any location description kind of 'L', not